FritzBo/PaMILO/README.md

 ## Solver
 PaMILO needs either CPLEX or Gurobi for LP/MILP/MIQP solving.
 Capabilities of PaMILO depend on the underlying solver.
-At the moment (11.2022), only Gurobi offers the option of nonconvex quadratic problem solving for multiobjective optimization.
+At the moment (04.2023), only Gurobi offers the option of nonconvex quadratic problem solving for multiobjective optimization.

+You have to enable solvers in cmake
 You can switch between the solvers in cmake, default is Gurobi.

 ### Gurobi